Roasted Vegetable Salad

 - Boil a pot of water and cook the pasta according to the package.
 Al dente is best.

 - Drain the water and set the pasta aside to cool.
+Option to drizzle it with a very light coating of olive oil to prevent sticking.

 - Next, you’ll dice the apple into even sides pieces.
 Be sure to remove the core.